certik/hermes2d/doc/src/intro-2.rst

 to download the Hermes2D source and clone the git repository by doing 'git clone http://hpfem.org/git/hermes2d.git'.

-**Step 5**: Configure and build Hermes by doing 'cd hermes2d/ && cmake . && make'.
+**Step 5**: Configure and build Hermes by doing 'cd hermes2d/ && cmake .
+&& make'.
-If you have more than one CPU, you can use -Y´make -jN¡ where N is the number of CPUs of your computer.
+If you have more than one CPU, you can use 'make -jN' where N is the number of CPUs of your computer.
 To set the location where Hermes2D will be installed, pass the -DCMAKE_INSTALL_PREFIX=<your location> flag to cmake (i.e. to install in /usr/local, replace the cmake